Strategy graphics

 • Continue to support and grow the national Collaborations for Change Conference.

-#2 Enable Campus Community Members to Sustain Supportive Environments for Well-Being
+#2 Work Collaboratively to Sustain Supportive Environments for Mental Health and Well-Being

-Work collaboratively at various levels of our campus to create and maintain environments where everyone can flourish.
+Collaborate with faculties, units, classrooms, clubs and various groups at our university to create and maintain environments where everyone can flourish.

-1. Enhance community members’ ability to recognize and respond to early signs of distress in a healthy and supportive manner.
+1. Enhance UCalgary’s community members’ ability to recognize and respond to early signs of distress in a supportive manner.

-2. Promote protective factors and reduce risk factors that impact the well-being of the campus community.
+2. Promote protective factors and reduce risk factors that impact the mental health and well-being of the university community.

-3. Continue to integrate mental health and well-being into teaching and learning through working with the Taylor Institute for Teaching and Learning and other campus leaders.
+3. Continue to integrate mental health and well-being into teaching and learning processes and practices.

-4. Work with Student Wellness Services and Staff Wellness to support faculties and units in creating well-being strategic plans and initiatives.
+4. Partner with faculties and units in creating strategic mental health and well-being plans and initiatives.

 • Continue to work with faculty, units and departments to prioritize and implement mental health and well-being initiatives that are relevant and contexualized to their settings.